AryaTingare/ModCrypt/README.md

 # Modular Arithmetic-Based Cipher

-This project demonstrates the encryption and decryption process of the plain text "Vishal" using a modular arithmetic-based cipher.
+This project demonstrates the encryption and decryption process of the plain text "key" using a modular arithmetic-based cipher.

 ## Overview